marigold-dev/abstraction-training/README.md

 (* produce a value from a first-class module *)
 ```

-> Syntax is a little bit akward and most designs that can be done with first-class modules can be simulated without them.
+> Syntax is a little bit awkward and most designs that can be done with first-class modules can be stimulated without them.

 ### Generative Functors